Verifying Device Drivers with Pancake: Language and Compiler

-The operational semantics of \name is specified in the same style as CakeML's: \emph{functional big-step semantics}~\citep{Owens_MKT_16}, which uses an evaluation function from programs to results.
-In standard relational big-step semantics, a program is given meaning by a \emph{relation} between programs and results.
-The functional style is similar to a language interpreter, but not necessarily executable.
-All the intermediate languages used in the compiler have this kind of semantics.
-This style simplifies formal proofs of compiler correctness by making the semantics more amenable to term rewriting.
-The semantics of a program is defined in terms of how it communicates with the outside world; specifically, as a possibly infinite trace of I/O events, each of which denotes either a returning foreign function call or a shared memory load/store operation.
-The semantics is parameterised on a function that models the effects of these observable I/O events, i.e., how they change the state of the outside world and what data they pass back to \name.
+The operational semantics of \name is specified using \emph{functional big-step semantics}~\citep{Owens_MKT_16}.
+In this style, the core of the semantics is a logical function that looks like an interpreter, but is not necessarily executable.
+This simplifies formal proofs of compiler correctness by making the semantics more amenable to term rewriting.
+The semantics of a program is defined in terms of how it communicates with the outside world; specifically, as a possibly infinite trace of I/O events, each of which denotes either a foreign function call or a shared memory load/store operation.
+The semantics is parameterised on a model of the outside world and the kind of I/O events that can occur.